 To be clear, there isn’t a perfect and universally accepted definition of a hardshell, but there are a number of common features that define this non-insulated jacket type.
 The most important is weather resistance: hardshell jackets offer high levels of waterproofing and windproofing for sustained exposure in harsh conditions.
 In addition, hardshells share a common 3-layer construction type that bonds an interior liner and exterior face fabric to a waterproof and breathable membrane.
 This differentiates them from rain jackets, which commonly use 2 or 2.5 layers as a way to cut costs and weight.

 The combination of durability, weather protection, and breathability makes hardshell jackets popular for downhill and backcountry skiing, mountaineering, alpine and ice climbing, and 4-season hiking.
-The construction doesn’t come cheap: the most affordable jacket to make our list is the $279 Outdoor Research Microgravity, and you can easily spend upwards of $800 on a quality shell.
+The construction doesn’t come cheap: The most affordable jacket to make our list is the $310 Rab Kinetic Alpine 2.0, and you can easily spend upwards of $800 (or more) on a quality shell.
 But these jackets are made to last and are the kind of apparel you rely on when Mother Nature gives you her worst.

 Hardshell Categories: Alpine, All-Around, and Minimalist

 All hardshells share a basic design and construction, but we’ve separated them into three general categories: alpine, all-around, and minimalist.
 Moving from alpine to minimalist, the jackets drop weight, features, and weather protection.
-Cost can vary—lightweight yet protective materials are often very pricey, meaning that many minimalist shells (like Arc'teryx's $450 Beta LT) will be more expensive than standard models.
+Cost can vary—lightweight yet protective materials are often very pricey, meaning that many minimalist shells (like the $500 Arc’teryx Beta SL) will be more expensive than standard models.
 Most people will go with an all-around shell, but our alpine and minimalist categories fill in the gaps for those with more specific needs.

 Alpine

 Alpine shells are built for the extremes.
-Currently, most of the designs in our alpine category feature Gore-Tex's most premium "Pro" membrane, which is just about as protective as it gets.
-They're also built with heavy-duty fabrics (anywhere from 40D to 100D) and feature protective hoods for withstanding brutal high-mountain conditions.
-These shells are also the most expensive here, ranging from $699 for the Outdoor Research Archangel to $900 for the Arc'teryx Alpha SV.
+Currently, both of the designs in our alpine category feature Gore-Tex's most premium "Pro" membrane, which is just about as protective as it gets.
+They're also built with heavy-duty fabrics (from 40D to 100D) and feature protective hoods for withstanding brutal high-mountain conditions.
+Finally, these shells are very specialized and very expensive as a result—the Mountain Equipment Lhotse costs $750, while Arc'eryx's Alpha SV is a whopping $900.

 All-Around

-If we were to pick a single shell for all backcountry uses, we would go with an all-around jacket.
+If we were to pick a single shell for all backcountry outings, we would go with an all-around jacket.
 These designs have a wide range of uses, from hiking to ski mountaineering, and generally slide in between alpine and minimalist shells in terms of weight, fabric thickness, features, and cost.
-In addition, most of the all-around designs on our list feature regular fits great for both mountain and around-town use (alpine and minimalist shells are often trim-fitting), and are fairly uncompromised with a full array of pockets.
-The Arc'teryx Beta AR (featuring premium Gore-Tex Pro) is our favorite all-around hardshell for years running, but you can save a lot of money with a standard Gore-Tex model like the Patagonia Triolet.
+In addition, most of the all-around designs on our list feature a full array of pockets and a regular fit that's great for both mountain and around-town use (alpine and minimalist shells are often trim-fitting).
+The Arc'teryx Beta AR (featuring premium Gore-Tex Pro) has been our favorite all-around hardshell for years, but you can save a lot of money with a standard Gore-Tex model like the Patagonia Triolet.

 Minimalist

 At the lightweight end of the spectrum, minimalist hardshells are built with the goal of keeping weight and packed size to an absolute minimum.
 They are generally trim-fitting, feature thin shell fabrics, and have very few bells and whistles (often omitting pit zips and hand pockets).
-Minimalist shells are a great choice for shoulder-season activities like backpacking or climbing, and also serve as a great emergency layer.
-However, with thin fabrics they don't measure up to the rest of the hardshell competition in terms of durability and weather protection—we particularly don't recommend minimalist shells for true winter weather.
-Within this category, the Arc'teryx Patagonia Storm10 is the lightest on our list, while designs like the Arc'teryx Beta LT and OR Microgravity are a bit more well-rounded.
+Minimalist shells are a great choice for shoulder-season activities like backpacking or climbing and also serve as a great emergency layer.
+However, with thin fabrics, they don't measure up to the rest of the hardshell competition in terms of durability and weather protection—we particularly don't recommend minimalist shells for true winter weather.
+Within this category, the Patagonia M10 Storm is the lightest on our list at 10.9 ounces, while designs like the Norrøna Falketind GTX (12.6 oz.) are a bit more well-rounded.

 Waterproofing Technologies: Gore-Tex, AscentShell, H2No, and More